Coonabarabran: Media

 Independently owned and operated, the Coonabarabran Times newspaper circulates throughout the Warrumbungle Shire area.
 Approximately 2700 copies are distributed each Thursday across the townships of Coonabarabran, Binnaway, Baradine, Coolah, Dunedoo, Mendooran and Mullaley.
 The Coonabarabran Times was founded in 1927 as an amalgamation of The Bligh Watchman (1877–1927) and The Clarion (1910–1927).
 It continues to be a solid publication, consisting of local news and issues facing the community, sport, events and advertisements.

-Coonabarabran was one of the earliest towns to have a dedicated website after registering Coonabarabran.com in 1999 and creating a website in 2001.
-The site was closed and the domain sat idle after mismanagement of the domain after the closure of the Coonabarabran Technology Centre in 2013.
-A local individual then created Coonabarabran.org in 2013 which now hosts Coonabarabran News, an online curation of local news and interest stories.
+Coonabarabran registered Coonabarabran.com in 1999 and creating a website in 2001.
+Coonabarabran.org began in 2013 and it hosts Coonabarabran News, an online curation of local news and interest stories.

 Coonabarabran also has a Facebook page and Twitter account under the Coonabarabran name.

+Coonabarabran can receive television from both Northern NSW and Southern NSW television markets via Mount Dowe (Northern NSW) and Mount Cenn Cruaich (Southern NSW).

 The area is currently served by a small community radio station, 2WCR FM.
 This station broadcasts on 99.5 FM.
 It has a good broadcasting range but it can be a bit scratchy due to the hill-like terrain.